stackhpc/ansible-slurm-appliance/environments/nrel/README.md

-# NREL prototype Slurm appliance
+# NREL Slurm appliance - Environment-Specific README

-Prototype for the Slurm appliance on the NREL Vermilion system.
+This README covers the NREL-specific environments:
+   - `nrel`: Shared base environment for other NREL environments - do not activate this.

-While the real system will use VMs on AMD Epyc hypervisors with RoCE, this prototype uses baremetal blade instances with a variety of processors and IP over Ethernet.
+   - `prod`: Production environment using VMs on AMD Epyc hypervisors with RoCE.
+   - `vtest`: Test & development environment at NREL.
+   - `lab`: Development environment for StackHPC on `sms-labs`, using VMs without RoCE.

 This README is supplimentary to the main readme at ../../README.md so only differences/additinoal information is noted here.
-Paths are relative to this environment unless otherwise noted.
+Paths are relative to the environment unless otherwise noted.

-## Pre-requisites
-- The lab does not provide internal DNS hence `hooks/pre.yml` will populate `/etc/hosts` for all hosts.

 ## Installation on deployment host
 See main README.